MI2CAST/MI2CAST/docs/micast_guideline.md

 Furthermore, the challenge of representing causality statements relies on capturing enough contextual information about the elements that compose the causality statement.
 The context is important to define boundaries under which a specific causal statement is true.
 We would like to define this as a __Context__ object.

 Each object can contain a certain number of mandatory terms that will be clarified below.
 For each term, recommendations of ontologies to use to depict the data are suggested.
-Whenever it is possible, we strongly advise to follow the recommendations.
+We strongly advise to follow the recommendations.

 ## Defining __Entity__ objects